madelinelimm/CookiecutR/README.md

 4. To activate virtual environment, go to R console:
 	- setwd (url that links to your project folder)
 	- open `.Rprofile` and run the line of command
-	- go to `bin/vEnv.R`, click on "Source" at top right, to run all the suggested packages.
+	- go to `bin/vEnv.R`, click on 'Source'at top right, to run all the suggested packages.
 You could also add in packages or use the command `renv::install('<package_name>')` to install other packages required in your project

 	*Note: Upon completing the above steps, when you leave and re-enter this R project, run the `.Rprofile` again to activate your session.
 Moreover, if you're using a new R project, which do not contain the `renv/library` folder, running the `.Rprofile` will prompt `renv::restore()` to re-install the packages that